-The sharing of commissioning experience and R&D done by the Collaborations is encouraged, respecting all partiespublication and intellectual property rules. oint work on commissioning and advanced R&D may be proposed by the technical working groups; th, too, will be approved by the leadership of both .
+6. The sharing of commissioning experience and R&D done by the Collaborations is encouraged, respecting all parties’ publication and intellectual property rules.
+Joint work on commissioning and advanced R&D may be proposed by the technical working groups; this, too, will be approved by the leadership of both Collaborations.

-.
+7. All acquired data will be open and made available to both collaborations, to be used in the framework of Joint Data Analysis groups.
 All gravitational wave data analysis will be carried out under the umbrella of this agreement between LIGO and VIRGO; there will be no LSC-only or Virgo-only gravitational wave data analyses while this agreement remains in force.
-(However, each ollaboration may use its own environmental data freely, outside the framework of this agreement.)
+(However, each Collaboration may use its own environmental data freely, outside the framework of this agreement.)

+All collaborative data analysis work with projects other than LIGO or VIRGO will be negotiated by and carried out by the LSC and VIRGO together as described in Section 3.

 Coordination between VIRGO and LIGO

-. of LIGO and VIRGO will meet regularly to exchange information on detector status and the progress of joint data analysis, and to share plans for future data collection, instrument repairs, and detector enhancement.
+8. Scientists of LIGO and VIRGO will meet regularly to exchange information on detector status and the progress of joint data analysis, and to share plans for future data collection, instrument repairs, and detector enhancement.
+Data analysis will be carried out jointly, and progress will be reported to the Collaborations regularly.
 The leaders of the projects will work to coordinate those plans, with the goal of optimizing the science done with the network of instruments.

-.
-The LSC and the Virgo ollaboration will each appoint (according to their governing structures) representatives to joint committees to coordinate data analysis planning, run planning, and computing.
+9. The LSC and the Virgo Collaborations will each appoint (according to their governing structures) representatives to joint committees to coordinate detection assessment, data analysis planning, run planning, and computing, as detailed in the Attachment A to this MOU.
 The makeup of these committees will be decided by mutual agreement between the projects.

 Organization of joint data analysis: